CHARTOM: A Visual Theory-of-Mind Benchmark for LLMs on Misleading Charts: Benchmarking Leading LLMs

-\item On the justification part of the MIND questions, we suggest qualitative comparisons to the ``chart manipulations'' file provided in the benchmark.
+We evaluated leading LLMs including Claude-3.7-Sonnet (claude-3.7)~\cite{anthropic2025sonnet3.7}, Claude-3.5-Sonnet (claude-3.5)~\cite{anthropic2024Claude3family}, Gemini-1.5-Pro (gemini-1.5)~\cite{Geminiteam2024Gemini15unlockingmultimodal}, Gemini-2.5-Flash (gemini-2.5)~\cite{google2025gemini2.5}, GPT-4o (gpt-4o)~\cite{openai2024gpt4ocard}, OpenAI o1 (gpt-o1)~\cite{openai2024openaio1card}, Llama-3.2-90B (llama-3)~\cite{grattafiori2024Llama3herdmodels}, LLaVA-OneVision-72B (llava)~\cite{li2024LLaVAonevisioneasyvisualtask}, Qwen2-VL-72B (qwen-2)~\cite{yang2024Qwen2technicalreport}, Qwen-2.5-VL-72B (qwen-2.5)~\cite{bai2025qwen25vltechnicalreport} on both FACT and MIND questions and present our findings below.
+When evaluating LLMs, we suggest the following criteria: \begin{itemize} \item On FACT questions, we suggest reporting accuracy based on the evaluation in section \ref{sec:FACT_evaluation}. \item On the numerical part of the MIND questions, we suggest reporting mean absolute error: $\frac{1}{ n}\sum_{i=1}^n |m_i - a_i|$ where $n$ is the number of MIND questions, $m_i$ is an LLM's answer on the $i$th MIND question, and $a_i$ is the HMI answer key to that MIND question. \item On the justification part of the MIND questions, we suggest qualitative comparisons to the ``chart manipulations'' file provided in the benchmark.
 That file records the single manipulation we planted to the manipulated (suffix \_2) version of each chart pair.
-If a manipulated chart has a high HMI value, a capable MLLM should identify that manipulation as an important cause of misleadingness.
+If a manipulated chart has a high HMI value, a capable LLM should identify the corresponding manipulation as an important cause of misleadingness. \end{itemize}